 Autotrophs(where Auto means Self and Trophe means Feeding) are lifeforms that prepare their own food with the help of water, sunlight, carbon dioxide, and other chemical substances.
 To know about it more, go through the autotrophs examples down below.

-Now, let us understand the concept more by relevant examples that are based on these two food preparation processes by autotrophic organisms.
+Now, let us understand the concept more by relevant examples that are based on these two food preparation processes by the autotrophic organisms.

 Some examples of autotrophs that utilize photosynthesis mode:-